Lucca-mito/pybr-journal/README.md

 Meanwhile, how should I translate keywords like `return`?
 Issue with translating keywords like this one to a romance language: grammatical mood.
 Should they be in the indicative mood (e.g. "retorna"), imperative mood ("retorne"), or infinitive mood ("retornar")?
 Keywords should be in the same grammatical mood as functions for consistency and readability, so I can just ask my friends in Brazil who are now in the industry what grammatical mood they use for function names.
 Answer: indicative seems to be more popular.

 ## Feb 16
 Second meeting. `se` issue was that I hadn't been rerunning the parser generator (which uses the `.gram` file to generate the parser).
-New issue: syntax error in the standard library.
-No shit: it's written in Python, not pybr.
+New issue: syntax error in the standard library. ~~No shit~~ This is unsurprising: it's written in Python, not pybr.

 Looked into compiling Python without standard library.
 Impossible, unless I either:
 1. Transpile the whole Python source of the standard library to pybr.
 This would avoid syntax errors in the standard library because the source would now be written in legal pybr.